Male vs Female Husky: 10 Key Differences!

 Both male and female huskies require similar maintenance.
 Regardless of gender, huskies need regular grooming sessions to keep their coats healthy and routine nail trimming to maintain healthy paws.

-Because male huskies are slightly bigger than female huskies, and often more active throughout the day, they may require a bit more food at feeding times.
+Because male huskies are slightly bigger than female huskies and often more active throughout the day, they may require more food at feeding times.

 8. Exercise Needs

-Huskies are active dogs, and they need plenty of exercise regardless of gender.
-The standard advice for exercising a husky is to make sure they get at least 2 hours of exercise per day, and to make sure they are supplied with toys to keep their minds active.
+Huskies are active dogs and need plenty of exercise regardless of gender.
+The standard advice for exercising a husky is to make sure they get at least 2 hours of exercise per day and to make sure they are supplied with toys to keep their minds active.

 In general, male huskies are stronger and have more endurance than female huskies.
 That’s not to say female huskies are weak – they can certainly outrun most humans!
 However, you may notice that your male husky requires more exercise to tire them out.